signalfx/integrations/collectd-kong/README.md

 ### CONFIGURATION

-Using the example configuration file [10-kong.conf](https://github.com/signalfx/integrations/blob/master/collectd-kong/10-kong.conf) as a guide, provide values for the configuration options listed below that make sense for your environment.
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-kong/10-kong.conf">10-kong.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment.

 | Configuration option | Definition | Example value |
 | ---------------------|------------|---------------|